habitry/habitry_source/Habitry.md

 ##### What You’ll Need
 - A medium where participants can talk together (the Habitry Platform or Facebook groups, forums, a whiteboard, etc).
-- A way to communicate with the group and send private messages to individuals ( the Habitry Platform or text messaging, or an email client like MailChimp).
+- A way to communicate with the group and send private messages to individuals (the Habitry Platform or text messaging, or an email client like MailChimp).
 - A way for people to check in daily whether or not they’ve done the habit (the Habitry Platform or Google forms, text messaging).
-- A way to analyze check ins (the Habitry Platform or Google sheets, Excel).
+- A way to analyze checkins (the Habitry Platform or Google sheets, Excel).
 - 20-60min in the morning and at night to read group discussions, respond to emails, and gather the data.
 - The courage to master a little chaos.

 #### Evidence Basis for the Techniques used in Habitry
 According to Self-Determination Theory (SDT; Deci & Ryan, 2000), “self-determined motivation” like doing things because they are fun or something we value is better for long-term behavior change than “controlled-behavior” like guilt or punishment.
 And according to SDT, an intervention that creates an environment in which people feel autonomous, are improving, and connecting to other people that they care about is more likely to promote “self-determined motivation.”
 In essence, SDT-based interventions promote the clients’ own motivation to engage in healthy behavior rather than using motivational strategies which can feel more controlling.
 The benefit of promoting more self-determined motivation over controlled motivations like external rewards, guilt, or fear of punishment is that self-determined motivations are more sustainable and promote long-term change through a process outlined in Organismic Integration Theory (OIT; Deci & Gagné, 2005).
 By keeping a constant eye on perceptions of autonomy, competence, and relatedness to others, coaches using Habitry can improve the likelihood that their clients will internalize the motivations to eat more appropriately for their goals and maintain the habits being taught over the long haul.

-Self-Determination Theory might sound complex with words like “Organismic Integration,” but I believe just about every coach has experienced OI with their successful clients.
+Self-Determination Theory might sound complex with words like “Organismic Integration,” but we believe just about every coach has experienced OI with their successful clients.
 Have you ever had a client who struggled to even show up, but eventually started working out on their days without you?
 That’s desire for autonomy.
 Have you ever had a client who was never excited about exercise show sudden and intense interest in running farther, faster, or more often?
 That’s a desire for competence.
 And have you ever had a client who became more consistent when they wanted to impress someone in the gym or at home?
 That’s relatedness to others.
 These innate desires, what SDT calls “basic psychological needs” are what drive people to improve when no one is looking, and by keeping them at the core of Habitry we will create an environment where they drive an entire group of people to successful habit change.

 Habit-formation is a newer field of study than Self-Determination Theory, but one that also has shown a great deal of promise in promoting health changes.
 Lally, Chipperfield, and Wardle (2007) tested a habit-based intervention based on a simple pamphlet which demonstrated significant more weight loss for the intervention group than a control group given the same information in a prescriptive.
 Gardner, Lally, and Wardle's (2012) and Lally and Gardner’s 2013 review of habit-formation literature provide excellent groundwork for creating evidence-based interventions based on treating goal behaviors as habits.
 Key to these conditions are establishing reminders for the desired behavior, making the desired behavior small enough to be performed easily and automatically, and creating a new environment to promote the automaticity of the new behavior.
 Gardner and Lally (2012) also showed a direct effect between self-determined motivation and habit-formation, strengthening the evidence for the efficacy of interventions based on habit-formation and Self-Determination Theory, like Habitry.